The Common Core: A Poor Choice For States

 Common Core State Standards for K-12 schools were adopted without debate by every state but Alaska, Nebraska, Texas, and Virginia in 2010, part of the price of getting federal dollars under the Obama administration’s “Race to the Top” program.
 Now educators, parents, and policymakers are taking a closer look at what they agreed to, and many don’t like what they see.

 In this Heartland Institute Policy Brief, Heartland Research Fellow Joy Pullmann reveals some major weaknesses of the Common Core.
 The program represents a major centralization of control over curriculum, contrary to the American tradition of decentralized control and funding.
 Instead of being “world class,” the standards represent a significant step back from what experts say are the standards America really needs.

 No wonder many states are now holding hearings on whether to back out of the Common Core project.
-Click on the link above to download this document in a standard Policy Brief format or click here for an alternative format for printing as a booklet (print on 8-1/2 x 11 paper, double-sided) to share with friends.
+Click on the link above to download this document in a standard 8-1/2 x 11 Policy Brief format.
+NEW: Click here for an alternative format for printing as a booklet (print on 8-1/2 x 11 paper, double-sided, folded) to share with friends.